glennj/exercism.io/tcl/grep/README.md

 # Grep

+Welcome to Grep on Exercism's Tcl Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Search a file for lines matching a regular expression pattern.
 Return the line number and contents of each matching line.